mgorny/articles/new-gentoo-copyright-policy-explained.rst

 Contract [#SOCIAL-CONTRACT]_.
-The choice of allowed licenses meant to cover a wide set of free software (documentation, …) licenses that our official and unofficial projects may want to use, while on the other hand limiting the ‘default’ set to licenses to compatible with the GPL.
+The choice of allowed licenses meant to cover a wide set of free software (documentation, …) licenses that our official and unofficial projects may want to use, while on the other hand limiting the ‘default’ set to licenses compatible with the GPL.

 We've deliberately chosen to refer to FSF license list to avoid having to maintain our own list.